-The backyard is a popular spot in the summer, particularly if you enjoy entertaining or have children.
+The backyard is a popular spot in the summer, particularly if you enjoy entertaining.
 While guests hang out on the patio, your kids and their friends cartwheel in the grass, twirl on the swings, or jump into the pool.
 The scent of grilled burgers and hotdogs fills the air as dragonflies dart and the dog waits for table scraps.

-Fortunately, the dangers can be addressed and surmounted with the following checklist.
+Fortunately, the dangers can be addressed and surmounted with this handy checklist.
 Use it to improve backyard safety so you can get back to grilling, chatting, and playing your game of croquet.

 Wooden patio and decks are very susceptible to water damage, which typically manifests as rotted and warped boards.
 Rot spreads quickly, and failing wood can splinter underfoot.
 Brick and stone patios also require upkeep, as missing grout or broken tiles can be tripping hazards.